Kayram2710/AI-FaceRecognition/README.md

 ### ModelEvaluator.py
 > This python script sets up an evaluate function that will calcualte many mathematical properties regarding a saved and trained AI model from the local machine

-> The results of the function are printed on screen once the script is ran
+> The results of the function are printed on screen once the script is ran and the confusion matrices pop up in a tab as its being ran

 > It can be executed by simply calling it from the command line, with the prerequisite of having the dependency torch, torchvision, and sklearn installed, additionally, it is required to have a "SavedModels" folder, present in the directory where the script will be executed, this folder needs to have the three models that will be generated after running ModelTrainer.py present